wso2/integration-studio/README.md

 - Human Task Editor - Go to new wizard in eclipse(file -> new -> other).
 In Human Task category you can find the new wizards for Human Task Project and Human Task File.
 Select a wizard accordingly.

 - BPMN Editor - Go to new wizard in eclipse(file -> new -> other).
-In Activiti category you can find the new wizards for Activiti Project and Human Task File.
+In Activiti category you can find the new wizards for Activiti Project and Activiti Diagram.
 Select a wizard accordingly.